ARMmbed/sal-iface-6lowpan/test/nanostack_tcp/README.md

     ```
     $ yt build
     ```

-6. Start mbed 6LoWPAN Gateway by connecting the USB charger

-7. Copy `build/frdm-k64f-gcc/test/sal-iface-6lowpan-test-nanostack_udp.bin` to your mbed board and wait until the LED next to the USB port stops blinking.
+6. Copy `build/frdm-k64f-gcc/test/sal-iface-6lowpan-test-nanostack_tcp.bin` to your mbed board and wait until the LED next to the USB port stops blinking.

-8. Start the serial terminal emulator and connect to the virtual serial port presented by frdm-k64f.
+7. Start the serial terminal emulator and connect to the virtual serial port presented by frdm-k64f.
 For settings, use 115200 baud, 8N1, no flow control.

-9. Press the reset button on the board.
+8. Press the reset button on the board.

-10. The output in the serial terminal emulator window displays the trace messages.
+9. The output in the serial terminal emulator window displays the trace messages.

 ## Using a debugger
 Optionally, connect using a debugger to set breakpoints and follow program flow.
 Proceed normally up to and including step 7, then: